baltimoreheritage/tours/_posts/2015-05-29-southwest-industrial-opportunities.md

 ---
 layout: post
 title: "Explore Southwest Baltimore Industrial Opportunities: Bus Tour and Discussion"
-summary: "A two-hour bus tour and discussion on industrial building reuse and economic development.”
+summary: "A two-hour bus tour and discussion on industrial building reuse and economic development."
 categories: bus
+date:       2015-05-29
 ---

 _This tour was developed in partnership with Carol Ott, Housing Policy Watch and Andrew Cook, Baltimore City Planning Department._